thycotic/dsv-docs/product/cli-ref/report.md

 ## Group Reporting

 Use the **group** subcommand to retrieve a list of groups associated with a user or role.
 Running a group report without flags will generate a list of groups associated with the user running the query.
-Secrets are sorted by the most recent modification.

 |Command/Flags|Function|Example|
 |-|-|-|